This article has links to products and services we love, which we may make commission from.

 Applecross

-Everyone raves about the beauty of Applecross and rightly so.
+Everyone raves about the beauty of Applecross, and rightly so.

-At the Inn, I tried langoustine for the first time, while Craig struggled to eat (picky eater).
-I hope you are ready for delicious fresh fish on this Scotland road trip.
+At the Inn, I tried langoustine for the first time while Craig struggled to eat (picky eater).

-Stunning Shieldaig
+Stunning Shieldaig in Torridon

-Our final stop for the day was Shieldaig, Torridon.
-This small village is postcard perfect.
 We stayed at the top of the hill with views of Shieldaig Island on tap.

-There is a campsite located here which I would consider in the future.
-We dined on a shared stone-baked pizza from the local pub and a few drinks to end day one of our Scotland road trip.
+We dined on a shared stone-baked pizza from the local pub and enjoyed a few drinks before catching the intense sunset.

 Shieldaig to Ullapool (123 miles)